 OLFACTION & TASTE:

-Exercise 26: Complete the following experiments: Stimulating Taste Buds,
+Exercise 26: Complete the following experiments: Activity 3 on Stimulating Taste Buds,

 Activity 4 on Olfactory Stimulation (on Taste), Activity 5 on Taste and Olfaction in Odor Identification, and Activity 6 on Olfactory Adaptation.